Habiganj Sadar Upazila: Railroad

 In such a situation, the running train suffered losses.
 The railway authorities suspended the renovation work of the railway line.
 The train continues at great risk.
 The speed comes down to 15 kilometers.

-During the tenure of the military ruler Ershad government, the train movement on this route was stopped unannounced for the first time.
+During the tenure of the military government, the train movement on this route was stopped unannounced for the first time.
 In the face of the movement of passengers, the train started running again within a week.
 A few days after the BNP came to power in 1991, the movement of the ballar train was again stopped unannounced.

 Various social organizations started a movement demanding the movement of trains.
 For this reason, the government decided to run the train under private management.
 After running under private management for some time, the train was stopped again.

 After the Awami League government came to power in 1996, the then Finance Minister late Shah AMS Kibria, (Member of parliament) elected from Habiganj Sadar-Lakhai Upazila (Habiganj-3) constituency, under the sincere political efforts of the late Shah AMS Kibria, the railway line was upgraded in 2000.
 Although the train service was started, the last train movement on this line was stopped in 2003.

 Ever since the undeclared closure of the BNP-Jamaat coalition government, an influential quarter has been looking at the huge resources of the railways.
 Around 2005, about 15 kilometers of railway line from Habiganj Bazar to Shaistaganj railway junction was removed on the pretext of making a road.
 Later, the railway line from Shaistaganj to Habiganj was lifted and a bypass road was constructed.

 The Habiganj-Balla train could not be restarted even after a long time.
 Railway land worth crores of rupees has been occupied by breaking the name of politics.
 Railway employees who used to stay at different stations are also living by occupying railway land and constructing buildings.
 Some employees are pocketing money by constructing buildings on railway land and installing tenants.